 Art Studio Visiting Artist Lecture Series

-Jonathan Calm, a visual artist in the media of photography and video, and assistant professor at Stanford University, will appear in the Art Studio Visiting Artist Lecture Series on Feb.
-27. His presentation, “African-American Automobility: A Green Book Journey,” will begin at 4:30 p.m. in the Jan Shrem and Maria Manetti Shrem Museum of Art.
+Jonathan Calm is a visual artist in the media of photography and video, and assistant professor at Stanford University.
+He will present “African-American Automobility: A Green Book Journey.”

 Calm’s earlier work focuses on the relationship between photography and urban architecture – specifically the problematic legacy of European Modernism and its impact on public housing – and the ways in which technologies of representation determine the cityscape.